PolyVectors/vie/README.md

 - try to optimise `strcmp` implementation
 - `strace` is an amazing tool
 - make all procedures take arguments from `rax`
+- add `src/assembler.inc` that handles writing to new buffer with machine code then writing to disk

 # usage
 ```